MAST1999/Flex-Box/note.md

 The `align-items` property specifies the default alignment fot items inside the flexible container.

 Use the align-self property od each item to override the `align-items` property.

+The `align-content` property modifies the behavior of the `flex-wrap` property.
+Ut us similar to `align-items`, but instead of aligning flex items, it aligns flex lines.

+There must be multiple lines of items for this property to have any effect.

+Use the `justify-content` property to align the items on the main-axis(horizontally).